NeuroCure Research Fellowships for Female Postdocs in the Neurosciences

 Anna Carbone

 Anna Carbone's research project examined the biophysical mechanisms governing the activity and interaction of AMPAR-TARP complexes, and the role of AMPARs and TARPs in synaptic plasticity and disease.
-In 2017 Dr. Carbone moved to Hamburg to work as a research scientist at Evotec.
+In 2017, Dr. Carbone moved to Evotec in Hamburg, where she now leads the Ion Channels research group.

 Tamar Dugladze